recruitment-temp/sensor-statistics/readme.md

 ### 1. Files with no values
 From the description it's not too clear whether files containing no correct rows (neither `0`-`100` nor `NaN`) should be counted as processed or not.
-As I tried to create a solution easily extendable to other sources of data, like HTTP, Websocket, JMS etc., I'd chosen an implementation which does not count such files, however normally this would be something to cross-check with the business/product owner/product manager.
+Since I've tried to create a solution easily extendable to other sources of data, like HTTP, Websocket, JMS etc., I'd chosen an implementation which does not count such files, however normally this would be something to cross-check with the business/product owner/product manager.